 - Illustrate: the importance of ICOR?

-Ans – Let’s take a rod that is kept on a frictionless floor a slight impulse is given such that it starts rotating while falling down.
-We have to find the velocity of the center of mass.
+Ans – Let’s take a rod that is kept on a frictionless floor.
+A slight impulse is given such that it starts rotating while falling down.
+We have to find the velocity of the centre of mass.